Participate in a Study

 - Participation in weekly research meetings

-In the Emotion Lab, we tailor tasks to your skill level for your learning.
-We commit to helping you achieve your academic and career goals and aim to cultivate a positive lab environment.
-In the past, students from our lab have been admitted to master’s and doctoral programs in psychology and related fields.
-Lab alumni have also been hired by public agencies (schools, mental health organizations) and companies in the private sector.
+The Emotion Lab is a training laboratory in which tasks are tailored to your skill level.
+We commit to helping you achieve your academic and career goals, and aim to cultivate a positive lab environment.
+Students from our laboratory have been admitted to master’s and doctoral programs in psychology and related fields, as well as law school and medical school.
+Lab alumni also have been hired by public agencies (schools, mental health organizations), non-profits, and companies in the private sector.

-When considering a research assistant position, keep in mind that research entails patience, commitment, and hard work.
+When considering a research assistant position, please keep in mind that research entails patience, commitment, and hard work.
 We expect that you will fulfill your research commitments.
 This includes time-based (the number of hours agreed upon) and task-based (the specific task/project you are working on) commitments.
 The more you put in, the more you get out.
-If you’re not sure if research is for you but are motivated and eager to explore your options, join us!
-If you have a background or interest in psychophysiological research methods and strong interpersonal or clinical skills, you are especially encouraged to apply.
+If you’re not sure if research is for you but are motivated and eager to explore your options, come give it a try!
+Individuals with a background or interest in psychophysiological research methods and strong interpersonal/clinical skills are especially encouraged to apply.

 To apply for a research assistant position in our lab, please complete the research assistant application

 .
 Upon completion, we ask that you email a copy of your current resume to email@example.com